Halverson-lab/Amplicon_Consensus_Taxonomy/README2.md

 *This will re-group the database to include the newly added sequences.*

 >**NOTE 1**: The `database_builder.sh -n` command uses NCBI's E-utilities, which can be finicky about the types of IDs it accepts.
 If an accession is not found, try using a different identifier.
 For example, the genome for *Acidovorax facilis* R-28 can be added with either the RefSeq chromosome ID	NZ_CP183985.1 or NCBI RefSeq assembly ID GCF_049913225.1, but not the GenBank assembly ID GCA_049913225.1.
-**NOTE 2:** The user does control the taxonomy of assemblies added in this manner; they inherit the taxonomic assignment from NCBI; additionally, all identified 16S rRNA genes will be added.
+**NOTE 2:** The user does not control the taxonomy of assemblies added in this manner; they inherit the taxonomic assignment from NCBI; additionally, all identified 16S rRNA genes will be added.
 If you need more control over sequences and taxonomies, use the `--add` flag as described below.

 2. **Modifying the database with user-provided files and the `--add` flag**
 * This option provides the most control over the sequences and taxonomies added, as the user provides all necessary data.
 However, preparing the data can be time-consuming, which is why we also provide the option of using accession IDs.